FIWARE/tutorials.Big-Data-Flink/README.md

 ```

-In each iteration you create a custom object with the properties you need: the sensor type and the increment of each notification.
+In each iteration, you create a custom object with the properties you need: the sensor type and the increment of each notification.
 For this purpose, you can define a case class like so:

 ```scala